What about the idea of being dataful excited you?

 John’s a catalyst for a change in how we think about experience and the design of experiences, shifts from being purely research-driven to data-driven: from point-in-time insights from primary and secondary data to real-time insights driven by first- and second-party data combined with deep analytics.
 What this does is create a feedback loop that allows clients to test and learn much more rapidly, around the creative product, customer experience, the actual end products themselves, and, importantly, the changing nature of customer needs that could surface new product innovation and business models.

 That's exciting because we're being innovative.
 We're trying out something new.
 We're leading our clients.
 I think if you went with the prior approach, unless you've got a great creative idea, narrative or design, it's not a different way of doing things from many of our competitors.
 It's not going to lead clients that much.
 When we bought Studio Archetype and married it with our engineering legacy, it was revolutionary.
 We were the first to do that and many followed afterwards.
-I see this evolution in much the same we.
+I see this evolution in much the same way.
 We will be the first to make this leap.

 How does being dataful connect to your work in Strategy & Consulting?

 In Strategy & Consulting, we orient our work around value identification.
-We have been adding management consultants from firms like McKinsey, BCG and Bain to the team who are trained to be data-led in their approached to value identification and connecting their skillset to our specialized strategists and capabilities across the business.
+We have been adding management consultants from firms like McKinsey, BCG and Bain to the team who are trained to be data-led in their approach to value identification and connecting their skillset to our specialized strategists and capabilities across the business.

 In the context of Strategy & Consulting, being dataful means using data to identify customer and business value.
 It allows us to more rapidly test and evolve our hypotheses on key value drivers for our clients’ businesses and provide data-led perspectives on how to prioritize choices to maximize overall return.